If you’re wondering what to see in Ireland on your next visit, this list of the best places to visit in Ireland will help you make the right decision.

 6. Wicklow Mountains

 The Wicklow Mountains tend to get overlooked by first-time visitors to Ireland, which is a shame because it’s under an hour’s drive to visit one of the most beautiful places to go in Ireland.
 Wicklow has a rugged beauty that is characteristic of Ireland, and I’m pretty sure there’s a little magic hidden in those mountains!
 How could there not be?

 Be sure to visit Glendalough, known as the Valley of the Two Lakes, where you’ll find hiking, rock climbing, and site-seeing that will take your breath away!

 Don’t miss Powerscourt House and Gardens, which was once a 13th-century castle, but has been extensively renovated in 1996 after a fire destroyed it.
 Powerscourt is a wonderful place to go on a sunny day in Ireland to enjoy the gardens, Avoca Handweavers, or the Powerscourt Golf Club.

 We stayed at the Marriott Autograph Collection Powerscourt Hotel two separate times in Powerscourt, and it is definitely one of my top 5 favorite hotels in the world!
 You can find it here.

 If you’re looking for a quintessential ancient Irish town, you’ve found it in Kilkenny.
-Wander the ancient, narrow streets, visit Kilkenny Castle and Black Abbey.
+Wander the ancient, narrow streets, visit Kilkenny Castle, one of the best castles in Ireland, and Black Abbey.

 This incredible town founded by Vikings in the 9th century is famous for its ancient heritage.
 The picturesque medieval streets are fun to walk through.
 Don’t miss the Irish National Heritage Park where you can learn about Eastern Ireland’s history.